-The timing of these steps will, vary depending on your climate.
-Here in the Digby area I will generally have my "winterization" completed by Halloween.
+The timing of these steps will vary depending on your climate.
+Here in the Digby area, I will generally have my "winterization" completed by Halloween.
 When I opened my hive on the weekend I was surprised to see how much comb the bees had built in the last three weeks, they were only a few bars from the end of the hive.
 We lifted these bars and were able to put the second follower board in leaving an empty space between the comb and the end of the hive.
 In our climate, if it is at all possible try to keep the bees from building comb to the end of the hive.
 By installing a follower board at each end of comb filled bars you limit the area the bees have to heat.
-You are also creating an empty space which can then be insulated making the temperature in the hive that much easier to regulate.
+You are also creating an empty space that can then be insulated making the temperature in the hive that much easier to regulate.

 There are many options when it comes to insulating material, please try to choose a natural material.
 Wool is great, so if you have sheep, or know someone with sheep, a fleece makes great insulation.
 Hay or straw lightly packed, with plenty of air spaces is acceptable.
-If all else fails and old blanket or clean rags will suffice.
+If all else fails and an old blanket or clean rags will suffice.

-Deciding wheather or not to insulate the outside of the hive will depend on your site and what your hive is made from.
-Generally, in Nova Scotia if your hive is somewhat sheltered and the sides are made of 2" lumber and you were able to insulate the ends you shouldn't need to insulate the outside.
-Remember we are not trying to make the hive even close to air tight.
+Deciding whether or not to insulate the outside of the hive will depend on your site and what your hive is made from.
+Generally, in Nova Scotia, if your hive is somewhat sheltered and the sides are made of 2" lumber and you were able to insulate the ends you shouldn't need to insulate the outside.
+Remember we are not trying to make the hive even close to airtight.
 Hives need to breathe and give the bees a shot at controlling moisture in the hive.
 A really tightly closed up hive will end up with high humidity; the moisture will cause condensation, usually on top of the hive.
 This condensation will drip on the bees and they will no longer be able to stay warm.

 If you built a showy top bar hive, with a beautiful peaked roof, put some insulation in there too.
 The roof of my hive is really going to hold in the heat.
 Gary made sure the roof was not going to blow off, nor was it going to leak!